japraj/mazeGame/README.md

 Wikipedia
 - Maze Solving: animate the shortest path or first path solution, starting from the top left corner, or the user's current position
+- Editable Canvas: can remove walls with right-click and place them with left-click
 - Controllable Character: the user can control a character to traverse and manually solve the maze, with options to spice up the game.
 The goal is to complete the maze in the shortest possible time
 - Data Persistence: the user can save and load their data